tone4ka/nodejs2021Q4-service/README.md

 # RS School REST service

-Install docker
+1. Install docker

-Copy this repository
+2. Copy this repository

 ```
 git clone {repository URL}
 ```

-Switch to the nestjs branch
+3. Switch to the nestjs branch

-For running application and auto runing migration type in command line in app directory
+4. Type in command line in app directory

 ```
 npm i
 ```

-After installing type in the command line:
+5. After installing for running application and auto runing migration type in the command line:

 ```
 docker-compose up